 We proposed gossip learning as a generic approach to learn models of fully distributed data in large scale P2P systems.
-The basic idea of gossip learning is that many models perform a random walk over the network, while being updated at every node they visit, and while being combined (merged) with other models they encounter.
-We presented an instantiation of gossip learning based on the Pegasos algorithm.
-The algorithm was shown to be extremely robust to message drop and message delay, furthermore, a very significant speedup was demonstrated w.r.t. the baseline Pegasos algorithm due to the model merging technique and the prediction algorithm that is based on local voting.
+The basic idea of gossip learning is that many models perform a random walk over the network, while being updated at every node they visit and while being combined (merged) with other models they encounter.
+We presented an instantiation of gossip learning on the basis the Pegasos algorithm.
+The algorithm was shown to be extremely robust to message drop and message delay; furthermore, a very significant speedup was demonstrated with regard to the baseline Pegasos algorithm because of the model merging technique and the prediction algorithm that is based on local voting.